In this post you’ll find analyzed the Lincoln Electric Handy Core.

 - High and 2 is the highest setting

-Although we are not given what Amp voltage output setting relates to which button combination, extremely useful for a beginner, Lincoln electric gives suggested settings for the different gauges of mild steel.
+Although you’re not given what Amp voltage output setting relates to which button combination.
+Extremely useful for a beginner, Lincoln electric gives suggested settings for the different gauges of mild steel.

 - Low and 2 for 18 gauge steel and a wire feed speed of 3